wintercms/winter/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within OctoberCMS, please send an email to Samuel Georges at hello@octobercms.com and Luke Towers at octobercms@luketowers.ca.
+If you discover a security vulnerability within Winter CMS, please send an email to Samuel Georges at hello@octobercms.com and Luke Towers at wintercms@luketowers.ca.
 All security vulnerabilities will be promptly addressed.